canonical/vanilla-framework/docs/utilities/font-metrics.md

 <hr>

-Being able to visualise the baseline position, cap-height and x-height of a typeface can help precisely align inline-block elements (for example icons) to text.
+Being able to visualise the <a target="_blank" href="https://en.wikipedia.org/wiki/Baseline_(typography)">baseline</a> position, <a target="_blank" href="https://en.wikipedia.org/wiki/Cap_height">cap-height</a> and <a target="_blank" href="https://en.wikipedia.org/wiki/X-height">x-height</a> of a typeface can be helpful, for example when trying to precisely align inline-block elements (like icons) to text.

-These properties are not directly accessible via css, but can be obtained from font-editing software like FontForge.
-The values (for the Ubuntu font family) are stored in `_settings_font.scss`.
+These properties are not directly accessible via css, but can be obtained from font-editing software like <a target="_blank" href="https://fontforge.github.io/">FontForge</a>.
+The values are stored in `_settings_font.scss` (the defaults apply to the Ubuntu font family).
 If you want to use this utility with another font, you will need to change the default values to match your font.

 <a href="/examples/utilities/font-metrics/"
     class="js-example">